junglok/tem-docs/docs/service/tools.md

 ## **CrYOLO**

 **Description**
-> An application for fast and accurate cryo-EM particle picking.
-It’s based on convolutional neural networks and utilizes the popular You Only Look Once (YOLO) object detection system.
+> An application for fast, accurate cryo-EM particle picking, based on convolutional neural networks and the popular You Only Look Once (YOLO) object detection system.

 **URL**
 > [https://cryolo.readthedocs.io](https://cryolo.readthedocs.io)